Clerks, which debuted in 1994, has become a cult classic of sorts.

 One of my favorite characters was “The Chewlies Gum Guy” played by Scott Schiaffo.

 Scott was kind enough to do an interview with us:

 1. Your acting debut in Clerks has been well received;

 can you tell me how you landed the part?

 SS: I saw an ad in my local newspaper in the classifieds.
 Back then aspiring actors would search a trade paper called Backstage and you would also look in the classifieds.
 It was rare that anything decent was in the local classifieds but this one sounded really interesting and was for a feature film to be shot in New Jersey.
 Remember this was before digital when film makers actually shot on film!
 And there just weren’t many films being shot in NJ at the time, most of the gigs were in New York.

 2. How long did it take for you to prepare for the role?

 SS: There was a good chunk of time from being cast to filming, how much exactly I am not sure but certainly that info has been visited by now.
 The character and the language was a challenge.
 It was a rapid fire assault of words!
 And it was shot more like theater, all long takes, and no cuts.

 What do you think it will be BEST remembered for?

-SS: I think it captured the disenfranchised youth of the day nicely.
-The Generation X most of which were over educated and under employed.
+SS: I think it captured the disenfranchised youth of Generation X nicely (most of which were over educated and under employed).
 And the indie brutally low budget quality that worked as an aesthetic and gave the film style, someone said it was the absence of style that became a style.